 Redress is an alternative to seeking compensation through the courts.

 The Scheme will run until 30 June 2027.
-Survivors of institutional child sexual abuse can obtain further information on the Scheme and how to access free and confidential Redress Support Services by visiting the National Redress Scheme Resources page or calling 1800 737 377 from Australia (call charges may apply) or +61 6222 3455 from overseas.
+Survivors of institutional child sexual abuse can obtain further information on the Scheme, how to apply, and where to access free and confidential Redress Support Services by visiting the National Redress Scheme Resources page or calling 1800 737 377 from Australia (call charges may apply) or +61 6222 3455 from overseas.